-The public hearing will be held in a fully accessible location, City Council Chambers, at 5:30 p.m., accommodating residents working standard business hours.
-Attendees are given the opportunity to ask questions and provide comments during the hearing.
+The public hearing was held at 5:30 p.m. in the fully accessible City Council Chambrs, allowing residents working standard busness hours to atten.
+Attendees were provided the opportunity to ask questions and offer commnet during the hearing.

 Timeline for Citizen Comments on the DRAFT CAPER: